Incentive Programs and Resources

 Recycling Market Development Zone: The Recycling Market Development Zone (RMDZ) is a California state program aimed to simultaneously reduce landfill waste and encourage manufacturing.
 Santa Clarita is one of several designated RMDZs in the state of California, and as a result, Santa Clarita businesses that can demonstrate that they are recycling paper, plastic, glass and/or organic material are eligible for low-interest loans and technical assistance

-America’s Job Center at the College of the Canyons: The America’s Job Center (AJC) works with local with local businesses offering a variety of services from pre-screening candidates to offering interview facilities and tips for job seekers.
-All services at the AJC are offered to businesses and job seekers FREE of charge.
+America’s Job Center of California: The America’s Job Center of California (AJCC), Santa Clarita, works with local with local businesses offering a variety of services from pre-screening candidates for open positions, to offering interview facilities and support services for job seekers.
+All services at the AJCC are offered to businesses and job seekers FREE of charge, and tax credits and wage subsidies may be available for employees hired through AJCC.
 Participation in these workforce development programs can mean a significant return to your business, and the SCVEDC is happy to introduce local companies to the center.

 Work Opportunity Tax Credit (WOTC): WOTC is a federal tax credit for companies who hire new employees from certain target groups who have consistently faced significant barriers to employment.
 The maximum tax credit ranges from $1,200 to $9,600, depending on the employee hired.
 The Veteran Opportunity to Work (VOW) to Hire Heroes Act of 2011 extended and expanded the WOTC Qualified Veterans target group.